kadena-community/kadena.js/packages/apps/docs/src/pages/quick-start.md

   text:string)
 ```

-We also created a function that allows you to write to the schema:
+The updated contract also includes a function that allows you to write to the schema in the following lines:

 ```lisp
 (defun write-hello(name:string)